Resources for Families, Educators, and Service Providers

 11 Safety Reminders For Women and Men Of All Ages

-Simply recording what is happening is not enough to promote public safety.
+Simply video recording what is happening is not enough to promote public safety.
 The good news is there are simple actions we can take to increase safety when we are outside.

 About The Author

-Ashley M. Blanco is a leader in education that invigorates the hearts, minds, and bodies of children and teens with her holistic approach.
-When she’s not serving her clients, she enjoys painting, pickleball, and traveling to new places.
-She lives in the San Francisco Bay Area.
+Ashley M. Blanco is an educational leader that promotes comprehensive child and adolescent development.
+When she’s not working, she enjoys painting, pickleball, and traveling to new places.